 One example of the style of Tough Mudder storytelling centric videos-

-Using other peoples stories that are authentic whilst incorporating your brand or products is another great method to inspire engagement.
+Using the Tough Mudder Community stories that are authentic whilst incorporating your brand or products is another great method to inspire engagement.
 Even better, this story was pointed towards the viewer and gave the story of resilience and a come-back to be able to compete in their obstacle courses.
 If you can’t create a great narrative, one of the best ways is found users of your product and ask them their story and how it made their life a little better, you might be very surprised in the responses!

 Until We All Win (Nike)